I General Purpose

 - Members incur no rights beyond those outlined in the Membership Guidelines as current.

-- A Voting Member is defined as an Accredited Member or Fellow of the Society.
+- A Voting Member is defined in the Society's Articles of Association.
 Only Voting Members may vote, propose constitutional changes, or stand or be co-opted to Society committees.
+Voting Members cannot hold membership in another relevant professional association.

-- Honorary Membership may be given by unanimous vote of the Society Council for services to the Society or the profession.
-Honorary Grades should not be considered Professional Members for the purposes of professional insurance, inclusion in the therapist’s directory, or any other issue pertaining to professional practice.
-Honorary Grades should be clearly indicated by the suffix (Honorary) to the Grade.
+- Honorary Membership may be given by vote of the Society Council or by the Chair for services to the Society or the profession.
+Honorary Grades should not be considered Professional Members for the purposes of professional insurance, inclusion in the therapist's directory, or any other issue pertaining to professional practice.
+Honorary Grades should be clearly indicated as such where used.

-- Members may be suspended or excluded as appropriate where (a) their dues are not paid (b) they are in violation of the Code Of Ethics and the Complaints Procedure is applied (c) they deliberately act in a manner prejudicial to the Society.
+- Members may be suspended or excluded as appropriate where (a) their dues are not paid (b) they are in violation of the Code Of Ethics and the Complaints Procedure is applied, including any such suspension or exclusion which the procedure allows, including interim suspension and exclusion for non-compliance with imposed sanctions (c) they act in a manner prejudicial to the Society.

 - Members who wish to terminate their membership should do so in writing to the Society and must return their membership certificates at their own expense.
 Members are responsible for cancelling their membership subscriptions with their own banks and if a member terminating or intending to terminate their membership does not cancel their membership dues, they shall be deemed to remain a member in good standing until the period for which those dues fall expires.